mjhea0/thinkful-mentor/csv-data-analysis/readme.md

 ## Basic Statistical Analysis with Numpy

 Let's start with some summary statistics - e.g., the min, max, mean, median, and standard deviation.
-We'll look just at murder to simplify things.
+We'll look just at the murder rate to simplify things.

 First, install Numpy if you don't already have it: